vipi-n/swe-101/hld/hld.md

 ### Point-to-Point (Queue)

-One producer, one consumer.
-Each message is processed **exactly once** by one consumer.
+One producer, one logical consumer flow.
+In practice, delivery is usually **at-least-once**, so consumers must be idempotent.

 ```
 Producer ──► [Queue] ──► Consumer